lizthebiz/carousel-demo/README.md

 This is a demo of the Carousel iOS app.
 Here's the [step-by-step tutorial](http://courses.codepath.com/courses/ios_for_designers/unit/2#!assignment) for creating this demo.

-Time spent: ~ 15 hours spent in total
+Time spent: ~ 17 hours, whew

 ## Completed user stories:

 * Static photo tiles on the initial screen.
+    * _Optional:_ Unsuccessful attempt to animate moving illustration tiles as user scrolls down the screen.
 * Sign In
     * Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
     * Upon tapping the Sign In button: